WikiEducationFoundation/Wiki-Playlist/README.md

 ## Deploy to Heroku

+*Run `npm run build` before deploying to production if any of the front-end javascript has changed.

 1. Initialize a git repo in the current directory and commit all files.
 2. Install the [heroku toolbelt](https://toolbelt.heroku.com/)
 3. `heroku create`